HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 Therefore, it becomes imperative to explore a solution that enables the creation of genuine end-to-end encryption (E2EE) for communications within the Chinese region.
 ## Ideas

+### Function design
+The encryption protocol we need to choose a type that can easily exchange them online, which here I think a RSA protocol would be a good beginning.
+After the app is fully implemented, we can add more protocols including J-Pake (developed by Dr. Feng Hao, references) and Signal for easier and safer key exchange.

+The application should allow users to exchange public keys by direct sending messages.
+The basic function is that it can encrypt and also decrypt the message.

+Supposing there are two people, A and B, are trying to do the encrypted communication using this app.
+User A should be able to retrieve a WeChat message and decrypt it using A's private key and also should send a WeChat message that encrypt it using B's public key.

 ### Platform Support
 The app will mainly focus on Windows and Android phones, because my current develop environment is Windows and Android.
 I don't have MacOS and iPhone devices.
 If it is possible, we will introduce our app on more